-The Contacts app lets you keep all your friends and family in one spot.
-Once someone has been added here, you can find them easily and choose to message, e-mail, phone, or video chat with them.
-Open the Contacts app by locating it in All Apps.
+The People app [2] lets you keep all your friends and family in one spot.
+Once someone has been added here, you can find them easily and choose to message, e-mail, phone, or video chat with them easily.
+Open the People app by locating it in All Apps [33].

-If you signed into the phone with a pre-existing Google account, your Google contacts will automatically sync with the Contacts app the first time you run it.
+If you signed into the phone with a pre-existing Google account, your Google contacts will automatically sync with the People app the first time you run it.

-If not, you can add a new contact with the Add Contact button +2.
+If not, you can add a new contact with the Add Contact button .
 Just fill out the form and tap Done when finished.